 Next up is your extended family: your grandparents, uncles, aunties and cousins.
 If any of your other relatives have travelled especially far to be at your wedding, consider including them here too.

 Any close friends who didn’t make your wedding party come in around the same place as your extended family.

 Look, you shouldn’t usually rank your friends… But you might have to make an exception!
 The A List are in your wedding party and we’ve just dealt with the B List, so this is the C List – plus any acquaintances or friends of your parents you felt obligated to invite!

-If you have invited your colleagues, it’s a good idea to put them all at the same table so they don’t feel out of place.
-If you are really close with your colleagues, you may wish to bump them up to a higher position.
-For the rest of us, colleagues come in at last place.
+If you’ve invited your colleagues, it tends to be a good idea to put them all on the same table as they may not know many of your other guests.
+If you’re super close to your colleagues, bump them up to sit somewhere between your “close friends” and “regular friends”.
+But for most people, colleagues come in last place.